How to Watch Ken Burns’ ‘Country Music’

 What Each Episode is About

-There will be a lot of exciting things to take in, so pace yourselves and join the Opry in conversation on Twitter using the hashtag #CountryMusicPBS.
-Before you watch, read up on what we can’t wait for fans to see in the film.
+Before you settle in on the couch, read up on what we can’t wait for fans to see in the film.

 Country music’s eclectic influences create room for the genre’s earliest stars.